life-and-dev/son/son-of-god.draft.md

 - A reincarnated deity, demi-god, or angel
 - God's avatar or puppet

-Instead, the title "Son **of** God" refers to Jesus' **legal position** with God as His "beloved Son with whom He is well pleased" and the only legitimate heir.
+Instead, the title "Son **of** God" refers to Jesus' **legal position** with God as His "beloved Son with whom He is well pleased" and the only legitimate heir appointed to rule.
 This is a Father-Son relationship, not a deity claim.

 ## Translation